Notarial and legalisation services at the British Embassy in Bahrain.

 We are unable to legalise or provide certified copies of marriage, birth or death certificates.
-These must be sent to the FCO legalisation office in Milton Keynes.
+These must be sent to the FCDO legalisation office in Milton Keynes.
 Detailed guidance is available on the website.

 Applications for renunciation and naturalisation or registration as a British citizen

 All applications are now handled by the UK Border Agency.

 We do not provide notarial and documentary services to Commonwealth citizens in countries where they do not have any diplomatic representation, unless there is a clear UK connection to the document or service.

 We do not issue visa recommendation letters to British nationals applying for visas to travel to any country.
 Visa officers are requested to accept a British passport evidence of a person’s identity and nationality.

 For a letter explaining a name change in the UK, please present this information note on change of name in the UK to the requesting authorities.